ainfinum/Traffic-Sign-Classifier/README.md

 |						|												|

-I was surprised that model was able to get the test accuracy = 0.974 just in 10 epochs and it takes less than 2 minutes for training it in GPU mode.
+I was surprised that the model was able to get the test accuracy = 0.974 just in 10 epochs and it takes less than 2 minutes for training it in GPU mode.
-I think adding 1 or 2 convolution layers (to make the model similar to VGG16) can produce even greater result.
+I think adding 1 or 2 convolution layers (to make the model similar to VGG16) can produce an even greater result.

 Final model results: